aetilley/pcfg/README.txt

 ***

-(4) Coming soon:
+(4) Coming soon / More Info:

-Contact Arthur at aetilley at gmail dot com.
+Contact aetilley at gmail dot com.